tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

 |   `-- tiers-demo.yaml
 ```

 1. SSH into the `master` node, then update the `1-kubeadm-init-config.yaml` to add the FQDN of the master node(e.g `ip-10-99-2-246.us-west-2.compute.internal`).
 You can get it using `$ hostname -f`.
-Now you can create a new cluster configruation file based on this config.
+Now you can create a new cluster configuration file based on this config.

+    a.
+Check node's hostname.

     ```bash
     $ hostname -f

     ip-10-99-1-X.us-west-2.compute.internal
+    ```

+    b.
+Configure node's hostname in `1-kubeadm-init-config.yaml` configuration file.

+    ```bash
+    sed -i "s/name:\ master/name:\ $(hostname -f)/1" 1-kubeadm-init-config.yaml
+    ```

+    Example configuration:

+    ```bash
     $ cat 1-kubeadm-init-config.yaml

     apiVersion: kubeadm.k8s.io/v1beta2